M66B/FairEmail/app/src/main/assets/SETUP-tr-rTR.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Listeden bir sağlayıcı seçin, çoğunlukla e-posta adresiniz olan kullanıcı adını ve şifrenizi girin.
 FairEmail'in e-posta sunucusuna bağlanmasını ve sistem klasörlerinin bir listesini almasını sağlamak için *Denetle* düğmesine dokunun.
 Sistem klasörü seçimini inceledikten sonra *Kaydet* düğmesine dokunarak hesabı ekleyebilirsiniz.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Alan adını girin, örneğin *gmail.com* ve *Ayarları al* düğmesine dokunun.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Bunun hakkında daha fazlası için lütfen [burada](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts)'ya bakın.

 ## Kimlik kurulumu - e-posta göndermek için